rbrt/rbrt.github.io/_posts/2017-01-22-ForestDrive.md

 ----------------
 <h5>{{ page.date | date: "%B %-d %Y" }}</h5>

-This weekend I've been at the Global Game Jam spot in Halifax, but I've just been continuing to work on <i>Mountain Drift</i>.
+This weekend I've been getting over a pretty rough cold, but I've just been continuing to work on <i>Mountain Drift</i>.
 For whatever reason, I've been really motivated to keep working on this project, so I decided to keep riding that momentum.

-Before for my smoke, I was using sphere mesh particles with an additive particle shader, and this was killing performance all the time.
+Originally for my smoke, I was using sphere mesh particles with an additive particle shader, and this was killing performance all the time.
 It was fine for a first pass, but I needed to do something about it.
 In keeping with the low poly art style, I hopped into Blonder and made a smoke mesh: